footoredo/TrainBoom/doc/API/Route.md

 ### Request body

 - In `flags`, 1 stands for start station, 2 stands for end station, 0 stands for normal station.
+- In `segments.tickets`, `number` is optional with a default value of 2000.

 ```json
 {